Tomb Raider III: Marketing

+Releases

-Tomb Raider III was released for the Microsoft Windows and PlayStation platforms on 20 November 1998.
+Tomb Raider III was released for the Microsoft Windows and PlayStation platforms in Europe on 20 November 1998, and in North America on 24 November.
 Upon release, some minor bugs in the game were detected, the most significant of which prevented players from completing the Temple Ruins level if they saved the game in a specific area and then went back to that area.
 Although the bugs in the Microsoft Windows version were addressed with the release of a patch, they remained in the original PlayStation discs.
 To prevent further issues, Core Design quickly burned new gold discs with an updated version of the game.
 A port, developed by Westlake Interactive and published by Aspyr, was released for Mac OS computers in 1999.
 A stand-alone expansion, titled Tomb Raider III: The Lost Artefact, was released for Microsoft Windows and Mac OS computers in March 2000.
 Unlike the main game, the expansion was developed by a separate Eidos team.
-It includes six levels set in several European locations, where Lara must learn of the existence of a fifth meteorite piece called the Hand of Rathmore.
+It includes six levels set in Scotland, the Channel Tunnel, and France, where Lara must learn of the existence of a fifth meteorite piece called the Hand of Rathmore.
 In 2011, Tomb Raider III was released as a "PSOne Classic" on the PlayStation Network.

+Tomb Raider III and The Lost Artifact were released as part of Tomb Raider I–III Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Released in February 2024, it was developed and published by Aspyr in partnership with Crystal Dynamics.
+The remaster includes options for new control schemes, and revamped graphics.